miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 Often, the inductor features a metal core, which increases the inductance further.

-The symbol of an inductor in circuit diagrams is typically represented as a series of loops or coils, reflecting its physical structure and function.
+The symbol of an inductor in circuit diagrams is typically represented as a series of loops, reflecting its physical structure and function.

 So, what are the use cases of the inductor that result from its properties?
 A capacitor wants to keep the voltage steady, while an inductor wants a persistent current flow.